Unstable Instantons in A-model Localization: Introduction

 Supersymmetric theories provide a mathematically tractable framework to investigate subtle phenomena exhibited by quantum field theories found in nature.
 Instantons, for instance, mediate tunneling in quantum mechanics and anomalies in quantum chromodynamics.
 They also appear in supersymmetric gauge theories on compact manifolds, where supersymmetric localization \cite{Pestun:2007rz} permits the exact evaluation of BPS observables, including the partition function.
 A valuable feature of supersymmetric localization is that it admits the introduction of exact deformations, leading to different mathematical descriptions of the same observable.
 The advantage of having multiple descriptions is that evaluating an observable may be straightforward in one description and challenging or impossible in another.

-In this paper, we apply localization techniques to the \emph{$A$}-model on $S^{2}$, specifically $\mathcal{N}=(2,2)$ gauge theories with a vector-like R-symmetry, topologically $A$-twisted on $S^{2}$.
-This was one of the subjects studied by Benini and Zaffaroni in \cite{Benini:2015noa,Benini:2016hjo} and Closset, Cremonesi, and Park in \cite{Closset:2015rna}.
-These authors used localization techniques to derive a contour integral formula for correlators of the \emph{$A$}-model on a closed two-dimensional genus $g$ Riemannian manifold $\Sigma_{g}$.
-However, there is at least one \emph{$A$}-model observable that remains challenging to evaluate using this contour integral formula.
+In this paper, we apply localization techniques to the $A$-model on $S^{2}$, specifically $\mathcal{N}=(2,2)$ gauge theories with a vector-like R-symmetry, topologically $A$-twisted on $S^{2}$.
+This was one of the subjects studied by Benini and Zaffaroni in \cite{Benini:2015noa,Benini:2016hjo} and Closset, Cremonesi, and Park in \cite{Closset:2015rna}, building on earlier localization computations of twisted and un-twisted $\mathcal{N}=(2,2)$ gauge theories on $S^{2}$ \cite{Benini:2012ui,Doroud:2012xw,Doroud:2013pka,Gomis:2012wy,Melnikov:2006kb}.
+The authors of \cite{Benini:2015noa,Benini:2016hjo,Closset:2015rna} used localization techniques to derive a contour integral formula for correlators of the $A$-model on a closed two-dimensional genus $g$ Riemannian manifold $\Sigma_{g}$.
+However, there is at least one $A$-model observable that remains challenging to evaluate using this contour integral formula.
 This observable is the unstable instanton partition function of two-dimensional pure Yang-Mills ($\text{YM}_{2}$) theory on $\Sigma_{g}$.
-We derive a formula in which \emph{$A$}-model correlators are described as integrals along a real contour, rather than a complex contour, then recover the $\text{YM}_{2}$ partition function from the \emph{$A$}-model in a straightforward manner.
+We derive a formula in which $A$-model correlators are described as integrals along a real contour, rather than a complex contour, then recover the $\text{YM}_{2}$ partition function (\ref{eq:Winv9}) from the $A$-model in a straightforward manner.